 Even if reviews are based on personal experience, some should still be ignored.
 Consider who have stayed at a budget motel.
-Ideally they will compare it to similar motels.
+Ideally they will compare it with similar motels.
 But if they were expecting a Four Seasons, their assessments will be skewed.
 Perhaps the travel agent or the motel's marketing could be critiqued, but a budget motel is not a luxury hotel and should not be rated on that basis.

 Seek out independent reviews.

-If all else fails, try to find in-depth reviews from a third-party publisher, such as CNET, Consumer Reports, The Wirecutter, or Cheapism.com.
+If all else fails, try to find in-depth reviews from a third-party publisher, such as CNET, Consumer Reports, The Wirecutter, or Cheapism.
 Also check to see if the product manufacturer is represented elsewhere online.
 The New York Times

 highlighted one business buying reviews on Amazon that had no website and was registered to a mailbox in a Los Angeles suburb.